top of page

 • Colocation provides a business its own dedicated server to support its website and stores it in a data center among other businesses’ servers.
 Large enterprises primarily use this hosting type.
 This allows them more control over the management and security of their hosting.

 • Cloud hosting provides your website its own dedicated resources on a network of multiple servers, rather than on a single one.
 This fast-growing type of hosting makes it possible to access all your website data from anywhere.
 Cloud hosting offers website owners improved performance and security at an accessible price point.
-For a more in-depth look at cloud hosting vs. shared hosting, check out our guide.
+With approximately 200+ million active websites online, cloud hosting has become increasingly advantageous for its scalability, security, speed and accessibility.

 • Multi-cloud hosting simultaneously hosts websites on multiple networks.
 If a network goes down, it will automatically redirect all of the websites it hosts to another hosting network.
 This greatly reduces the chance of a website being down due to network issues because a backup host is always in place.